 This test identifies the ride quality of a stretch of road, which, at the end of the day, is what road goers are most interested in.
 Any undulations in the finished surface are identified.

 These tests quantify the bond between asphalt layers as well as the degree to which they are compacted.
-The latter is then compared to the density of laboratory compacted samples which represent the best possible.
+The latter is then compared to the density of laboratory compacted samples which represents the best attainable on the material for an evaluation of what the situation on site actually is.

 Asphalt consists of aggregate and asphalt binder.
 A mix design determines what quality and amount of raw materials are to be used and what the optimum combination of these are based on the results of tests carried out on the raw materials.
 When aggregate and bitumen are combined to produce asphalt, the latter performs differently to the properties of its components.
 Laboratory trial mixes are used to characterize the mixture proportions and to predict the end product properties.